Who is this course for?

 Format: Live Classes.
 Time commitment: 96 hours.

 The listed price is $2,200.
-Confirm the latest tuition, fees, and payment options with [object Object].
+Confirm the latest tuition, fees, and payment options on the provider website.

 The listing includes a certificate signal.
 Accreditation note: NBCC.
 Listed CE/CME credits: 16.
 Confirm credential eligibility directly with the provider before enrolling.